notzree/ecommerce-Storefront/README.md

 # About
  This is the Repo for a Technical take-home assessment tasked to create a fullstack, functional e-commerce application.
-You can visit it here: [APPLICATION LINK](https://main.d2uire0dhku2fz.amplifyapp.com/)
+You can visit it here: ~[APPLICATION LINK](https://main.d2uire0dhku2fz.amplifyapp.com/)~ TAKEN DOWN BC AWS WAS BIILLING ME SO MUCH

 # The application:
 Click here for rough architecture diagram: [Excalidraw link](https://excalidraw.com/#room=aa5027f257348b5297c2,MhH1YDqNhUHEkzXLI3eqQA)